cyberphone/saturn/PSD2.md

 problem for financial services than for payments.

 ## Saturn - Optimized for Payments
-To cope with these issues a light-weight tightly-scoped system, coined "Saturn" was developed which
+To cope with these issues a light-weight tightly-scoped system, coined "Saturn" was developed which:
 - does not depend on third party certification since *there is no third party to certify*
 - does not expose *any* private information to external parties
 - builds on a slightly enhanced variant of the firmly